Rakshasudu (2019 film)

 The soundtrack was composed by Ghibran.
 The film began production in March 2019 and was released on 2 August 2019.
-The film was released to positive reviews.
+The film was released to positive reviews and went to become a commercial success at the box office, grossing over ₹35 crore globally.

 Plot

 Two elderly men discover the corpse of Samyuktha, a 15-year-old school student who was brutally murdered and wrapped in a polythene bag.

-Arun Kumar is an aspiring filmmaker who wants to make a movie on psychopaths.
-After being rejected many times despite having a good script and due to pressure from his family, he decides to become a sub-inspector with the help of his brother-in-law, Prasad, a police officer himself.
-He moves in with his sister Sapna, Prasad, and their daughter Siri.
-Siri gets into trouble when she makes Arun forge her father's signature on her report card.
-Her class teacher Krishnaveni figures this out and thinks that she signed it herself.
-Siri brings Arun to her school to pretend to be her father.
-Later, when Siri is caught by her parents, they transfer her to another school.
-Arun then meets and befriends Krishnaveni and her niece Kavya, who is speech deprived.
+Arun Kumar is an aspiring filmmaker who wants to make a film about psychopaths.
+After repeated rejections despite having a good script, and under pressure from his family, he decides to become a sub-inspector with the help of his brother-in-law, police officer Prasad.
+Arun moves in with Prasad, his sister Sapna, and their daughter Siri.
+After Siri gets Arun to forge her father's signature on her report card, her teacher Krishnaveni suspects that Siri signed it herself.
+Siri takes Arun to school to pose as her father, but her parents discover the deception and transfer her to another school.
+Arun later befriends Krishnaveni and her niece Kavya, who is speech deprived.

-A teenage schoolgirl named Amrutha is abducted on her way home.
-Her parents then find a mutilated doll's head in a gift box attached to their dog's collar.
-Arun finds a similarity between Samyuktha and Amrutha, both of them being 15-year-old school students who were kidnapped while returning from school.
-Just like Samyuktha, the hair on the doll's forehead is uprooted, the eyes are drilled, and her mouth is damaged.
-Apart from that, in particular, there is a knife mark on Samyuktha's forehead, ears and nasion.
-The same marks were found on the doll's face.
-He tries to convince ACP Lakshmi, his egotistical, superior officer, that this was a psychopath at work.
-However, his theories are brushed off as stories.
+A 15-year-old schoolgirl, Amrutha, is abducted while returning home.
+Her parents receive a gift box containing a mutilated doll's head, attached to their dog's collar.
+Arun notices similarities between Amrutha and Samyuktha: both were 15-year-old students abducted on their way home, and both victims have wounds resembling those inflicted on the doll.
+The hair on its forehead has been uprooted, its eyes drilled out, and its mouth damaged; Samyuktha also had knife marks on her forehead, ears and nasion.
+Arun believes a psychopath is responsible, but his superior, ACP Lakshmi, dismisses his theory.

-Later, Amrutha's brutally mutilated corpse is found.
-The killer drilled out her eyes, broke her teeth, and uprooted her hair in patches.
-On top of that, her body has stab wounds made while she was alive.
-Arun suggests the corpses be hidden to prevent the killer from gaining attention.
-Initially, the officials oppose this idea owing to breaking protocol, but they eventually move the bodies to a secret facility under Dr. Kishore.
-Soon after, another schoolgirl named Meera is abducted.
-She happened to be from Siri's former school.
-The search leads to a teacher named Somaraj, who works at Siri's current school and is revealed to be a pedophile preying on schoolgirls.
-Arun encounters Somaraj trying to molest Siri and beats him up before detaining him.
-Somaraj admits to being a sexual predator but denies having anything to do with the murders.
-In a bid to escape, he holds Venkat, a policeman, at gunpoint.
-Arun manages to gun Somaraj down inside the lift, thereby saving Venkat.
+Amrutha's mutilated corpse is subsequently found.
+Her eyes have been drilled out, her teeth broken and patches of hair uprooted, while she has also suffered stab wounds inflicted while alive.
+Arun proposes hiding the bodies to prevent the killer from gaining attention.
+Although officials initially object on procedural grounds, the bodies are eventually moved to a secret facility under Dr. Kishore.
+Another schoolgirl, Meera, is then abducted from Siri's former school.
+The investigation leads to Somaraj, a teacher at Siri's current school and a pedophile who preys on schoolgirls.
+Arun catches him attempting to molest Siri and detains him.
+Somaraj admits to being a sexual predator but denies the murders.
+When he takes policeman Venkat hostage while attempting to escape, Arun shoots him inside a lift, saving Venkat.